microsoft/azure-spring-boot/spring-data-azure-documentdb/README.md

     }
 }
 ```
 By default, @EnableDocumentDbRepositories will scan the current package for any interfaces that extend one of Spring Data's repository interfaces.
-Use it's to annotate your Configuration class to scan a different root package by type if your project layout has multiple projects and it's not finding your repositories.
+Using it to annotate your Configuration class to scan a different root package by type if your project layout has multiple projects and it's not finding your repositories.
 ```
 @Configuration
 @EnableDocumentDbRepositories(basePackageClass=UserRepository.class)